tanc7/Linux-NordVPN-ConnectPlus/README.md

-# Completely random openvpn autoconnect!
+# Features

-Randomly selects from list of available NordVPN profiles a IP address to connect to
+Automatic username and password entry

-Auto-enters your username and password.
+Completely random draw of VPNs to connect to

-Handy if you are a targeted individual that wants a completely quick and random method of picking a VPN server to choose from.
+Automated OpenVPN-over-Shadowsocks method to protect the VPN session from being blocked by government

 # New Update, Connect-OpenVPN-over-Shadowsocks support